Manjaka13/singer-chantepie-back/README.md

 ### PS

-Do not forget the .env variable
+Do not forget to put the .env variable in root